 The KNOX-BOX® Rapid Entry System provides non-destructive emergency access to commercial and residential property.
 The fire service uses the various Knox key boxes, vaults, key switches and padlocks for safe and secure rapid entry into properties that are equipped with fire sprinkler or fire alarm systems, as well as other properties where the Fire Marshal considers it necessary for the Fire Department to gain rapid entry.

 Plowable fire hydrant markers are used to identify the locations of fire hydrants in Frederick County (MD).
 Although it is not pictured, the color used is blue and it must be specially ordered.
-The manufacturer of the markers is Ennis Paint.
+The manufacturer of the markers is Ennis-Flint Americas.
 The marker is a Stimsonite Marker; Model 101.
 Other markers may be acceptable for use in the county.
 Contact the County Fire Marshal’s office for approval before ordering and installing.

 There are a number of dry fire hydrants strategically placed within Frederick County to allow firefighters’ quick access to water when needed.